-Local 115 has over 11,000 members who work in a number of industries including crane and heavy equipment operation, road building, aerial firefighting, in addition to hydro-electric dam building and maintenance.
+Local 115 has over 11,000 members who work in many industries.
+We are dam builders, crane and heavy equipment operators, road builders, aerial firefighters and mechanics.
 Our slogan, “rise above” refers to our members who work in high-altitude, high-risk environments as well as our approach to protection, compensation and empowerment of workers.

-Beyond the great work our members do in the field, Local 115 has a long history of advocating for worker rights, contesting unfair labour practices, promoting fair wages and equitable treatment of both IUOE members and the provincial workforce as a whole.
+Beyond the great work our members do in the field, Local 115 has a long history of advocating for workers’ rights.
+We challenge unfair labour practices and promote fair wages and fair treatment for IUOE members and working people across BC.